bowenlu685/course-project/README.md

 I am Bowen, a master graduate with experiences in analytics, modeling and programming.

 Here displaying my course projects including predictive analysis, text mining, big data application, optimization modeling, and so on.
-Most of them in Python, plus two in R, one with PySpark.
+Most of them in Python, others in R or SAS.

 Area involved: finance, healthcare, route planning, real estate, human resource.